shift7-ch/katta-docs/OVERVIEW.md

 ### E2E-Encyrpted Data Sync in Static and STS mode

-The following diagram illustrates data sync in Static Mode:
+The following diagram illustrates the interactions when Katta Client syncs data in vault in *Static Mode*:
 ![StaticModeAccess.drawio.png](img/StaticModeAccess.drawio.png)

-The following diagram illustrates data sync in STS Mode:
+The following diagram illustrates the interactions when Katta Client syncs data in a vault in *STS Mode*:
 ![STSModeAccess.drawio.png](img/STSModeAccess.drawio.png)

 ### Vault Creation in Static and STS mode

-The following diagram illustrates vault creation in Static mode:
+The following diagram illustrates the interactions when a user creates a vault in *Static Mode*:
 ![StaticMode.drawio.png](img/StaticMode.drawio.png)

-The following diagram illustrates vault creation in STS mode:
+The following diagram illustrates the interactions when a user creates a vault in *STS Mode*:
 ![STSMode.drawio.png](img/STSMode.drawio.png)

 ## Katta Setup